 Natasha Anandaraja, MBBS, MPH, Ramin Asgary, MD, Luz Claudio, PhD, Sigrid Hahn, MD, Nils Hennig, MD, Dorothy Indyk, MD, Mary M. McKay, MD, and Jonathan Ripp, MD, direct the global education program of Mount Sinai Global Health.
 With support from the Mulago Foundation, Mount Sinai’s Global Health Training Center has been educating medical students, residents, faculty, and fellows in global health since 2005.
 The Global Health Training Center has sent trainees of all levels to work with partners around the world on public health and research projects.
 Projects have spanned malaria control in Tanzania, the heath impact of water privatization in Bolivia, and the creation of community health curricula for Native American students in North Dakota.
 The projects have sparked interest in global health throughout the medical school and medical center.

-Human Rights Director
+Human Rights Directors

 Patient Care Directors

-Andy S. Jagoda, MD, FACEP, Director of Mount Sinai Medical Center’s Emergency Medicine Department, and Professor and Chair in the Department of Emergency Medicine at Icahn School of Medicine, is nationally recognized for his involvement in emergency medicine education and for his work in the areas of neurologic emergencies.
+Andy S. Jagoda, MD, FACEP, Director of Mount Sinai Health System’s Emergency Medicine Department, and Professor and Chair in the Department of Emergency Medicine at Icahn School of Medicine, is nationally recognized for his involvement in emergency medicine education and for his work in the areas of neurologic emergencies.
 He will be extending his department’s efforts in places such as Liberia, where he has been involved in a collaborative research and education project offering much-needed clinical service and health worker training in a country with minimal health resources.
 Mount Sinai Global Health will also continue the Medical Center’s emergency medical relief work in Haiti.